 The Power of Marketing With Music On Hold

 I know you’ve heard it time and time again but what they say is true… “When you have an opportunity to potentially sell your client either further on your company or a service, do it!”
 This case study goes a long way in giving an outsider an understanding of the power that marketing through hold messaging.
 Fortune five hundred companies have done it for years so why hasn’t it trickled into the small business owners suite of tools?
-Simply put, until recently this was a very exclusive marketing tactic reserved for the big players until company’s like On Hold Music Studio came in and made it an option for everyone.
+Simply put, until recently this was a very exclusive marketing tactic reserved for the big players until company’s like Music On Hold came in and made it an option for everyone.

 “As a small financial institution, a little marketing can go a long way,” the CEO told me, “and we certainly don’t have money to throw around.
 We need to target our spending to make the most of our limited resources.”